 With the increased demand for those experienced in Homeland Security, many colleges and universities expanded the available Criminal Justice programs and departments or created their own Homeland Security programs.
-From fighting and preventing local and national terrorist attacks, cyber attacks, to learning about the juvenile justice system, the programs listed below are comprehensive in scope.
+From fighting and preventing local and national terrorist attacks, cyber attacks, to learning about the juvenile justice system.